bhaveshptl/pin_view/README.md

 #To run app
 flutter run
 #To build
-flutter build ios --debug (or --profile or --release) .................................. to run on particular device flutter run -d ZX1PC2JHXH
+flutter build ios --release
+or --profile or --release or --debug) .................................. to run on particular device flutter run -d ZX1PC2JHXH